 Language/Adjectives.
 Invite students to draw a picture (or to cut out and mount on paper a picture from a magazine) of a delicious looking Thanksgiving meal.
 Then ask them to think of all the adjectives they might use to describe that meal.
 Students should write those words in large letters spread out around the page.

 Cooking.
 Check out the recipe for furmenty, a wheat pudding along the lines of Indian pudding, if you're looking for an authentic recipe.
-You can find other authentic recipes on the The Truth About the Pilgrims and Thanksgiving Web site.
+You can find other authentic recipes on the "Plimoth Plantation" Web site.

 Word Search.
-A Thanksgiving word search puzzle can be printed out for use from the Web.
-Take this word search puzzle one step farther: Note that the list of Thanksgiving foods of today found in the puzzle includes many items that would not have been found at the First Thanksgiving.
+A Thanksgiving word search puzzle can be printed out for use from the Web, or students can choose to play on their devices.
 Students might use Web resources, including The First Thanksgiving from the Mayflower Web Pages, to determine which foods on the list might have been on the original menu.
 Students can use markers to highlight those foods on the puzzle.